 No – they’re very reliable.
 They don’t have as many moving parts as petrol or diesel cars, so there’s no clutch, gearbox, spark plugs or exhaust to go wrong.
 They also generate less vibration, which reduces the wear on other parts and keeps maintenance costs down.

-Just like buying any car, it’s worth doing your homework.
+As with any car, it’s worth doing your homework.
 When you’re trying to work out what’s right for you, there are plenty of questions you should ask:

 How do you service an electric car?

 Just like a petrol or diesel, you can either use your local dealer or a mobile service.
 If you’d prefer to use an independent local garage, many electric-friendly garages are registered with the Hybrid and Electric Vehicle Repair Alliance (HEVRA).
 If you choose to lease a car, you can usually opt to include servicing and maintenance as part of your agreement.

 3. How do you charge electric cars?